 I’m one of those weird creatives that loves the business side just as much as the creative side.
 I heard someone say once that the service they provide is really just a means to run a business since that is what they really love.
 I can so relate to that!

 Starting a business can be very daunting!
 Starting a creative business is no exception.
 In some ways it feels more daunting because of the personal aspect of it.
-We are selling something we have personally created and there can be a lot of emotions tied to that!
+We are selling something we have personally created or dreamed up and there can be a lot of emotions tied to that!

 I’m a big believer in starting before you feel ready.

 That goes for all things.
 I would much rather figure things out as I go along than wait until I have everything figured out.
 Action is always better than over thinking.
 If we all waited until we felt ready we would never start!
-The most successful creative businesses have figured things out as they go.
+Most successful creative businesses are figuring things out as they go.

 I’m a big believer in doing things right though. (i.e. paying the tax man)